 Study 1 investigated the association of political ideology with the ambivalence of political attitudes using data on attitudes toward the two main candidates for the chancellorship in the 2017 German Federal Elections: Angela Merkel of the Christian conservative party (CDU) and Martin Schulz of the social democratic party (SPD).

-Method(2018)
+Method

+Analytic approach.
+To estimate the robustness of the empirical evidence, the hypotheses were tested both by assessing bivariate associations of affective ambivalence with political ideology and political interest as well as though multivariate analyses that included a set of control variables.
+The prediction of an inversely U-shaped association of political ideology with attitudinal ambivalence (H1) was tested both through polynomial regression as well as using the two-lines test proposed by Simonsohn (2018).
+Because we expected political interest to be associated with attitudinal ambivalence (H2) and political ideology, we included it in our set of control variables in addition to demographic controls (see below).
+In addition, we included the general attitude toward the respective attitude object in the set of control variables.
+Even though one might conceive general attitudes as the mediator of the effect of ideology on ambivalence, this is not the mechanism underlying our hypothesis.
+Instead, we were interested in attitudinal consequences of ideology-related differences in thinking style and, therefore, in the association of ideology with ambivalence holding the general attitudes constant as a conservative test of our prediction.

 Sample.
 Study 1 used data of the 2017 Short-term Campaign Panel of the GLES (GLES, 2019), which was conducted as an online survey.
 Respondents eligible to vote at the elections were recruited trough quota sampling (age, gender, education) from the frame population of a large online access panel run by a commercial service provider (for details, see official study documentation).
 All respondents with answers on the relevant variables (see below) were included in the analyses which resulted in a maximal sample of 13,808 respondents (49.40% women, Mage = 48.84, SDage = 14.69).

 Attitudinal ambivalence.
 Respondents indicated the strengths of their negative feelings as well as the strength of their positive feelings toward each of the two candidates on five-point scales ranging from 1 (no negative/positive feelings at all) to 5 (very strong).
-On the basis of the reported positive and negative feelings, ambivalence scores regarding the two candidates were calculated using a formula proposed by Thompson and colleagues (1995): [[P + N] / 2] – |P – N|, where P and N represent the scores for positive and negative evaluative reactions (for a discussion of alternatives to this formula, see Locke & Braun, 2009).
+On the basis of the reported positive and negative feelings, ambivalence scores regarding the two candidates were calculated using a formula proposed by Thompson and colleagues (1995): [[P + N] / 2] – |P – N|, where P and N represent the scores for positive and negative evaluative reactions.
 As these measures of negative and positive feelings were included in waves 4 and 6 of the campaign panel, average ambivalence scores across waves were calculated for each candidate (r = .55 for Merkel and r = .49 for Schulz).

 General attitudes.
 Respondents indicated their general attitudes toward the two candidates on scales ranging from -5 (I do not think much of the politician at all) to +5 (I think a great deal of the politician).
 These scales were recoded from 1 to 11 and average scores across the waves 4 and 6 of the panel survey were calculated (r = .90 for Merkel and r = .81 for Schulz).